 How Will Your Divorce Lawyer Protect Your Interests?

-In a complicated divorce, your attorney may suggest hiring a financial specialist.
+In a complicated divorce, your criminal defense attorney may suggest hiring a financial specialist.
 Divorce lawyers also now use advanced software and other high-tech tools to identify hidden assets and help clients obtain what is theirs.

 If you divorce in Virginia, protect yourself and your future.
 The right Roanoke divorce attorney will use every available legal tool to ensure that every asset is disclosed and accurately appraised and that your interests are protected throughout the divorce process.